Have you ever had an FSAVC with Allied Dunbar?

 Allied Dunbar mis-sold FSAVC with various different Aspects:

-- Allied Dunbar may not have made their consumers aware that their FSAVC will not be contributed by their employer.
+- Allied Dunbar may not have made their customers aware that their FSAVC will not be contributed by their employer.

-- Allied Dunbar may not have made their consumers aware that they would be choosing the funds for the FSAVC.
+- Allied Dunbar may not have made their customers aware that they would be choosing the funds for the FSAVC.

 - Allied Dunbar may not have made their consumers aware that any fees & charges that their FSAVC incurred.